Vyral/sandy-eagon-blog/_drafts/things-every-homeowner-should-do.md

 3. Vacuum the refrigerator coils and under the stove.
 You use these things every day, so it’s smart to keep them clean, fresh, and working properly.

 4. Flip your mattress.
 It’s just like rotating your tires.
-It will help you get more life out of your mattress and probably a great night of sleep.
+You'll get more life out of your mattress and probably a better night's sleep.

-If you have any questions for me at all, don’t hesitate to reach out.
-Give me a call or send me an email and I’ll be happy to answer them.
-I look forward to hearing from you.
+If you have any questions for me at all, reach out.
+Call or email me, I look forward to hearing from you.